sysflow-telemetry/sf-deployments/integrations/elk/README.md

 ## Policy-based alert generation

-The entry point of the [attack](attack) container in our demonstrator is a shell script that runs a couple of discovery commands similar to what a real attacker would do after hacking into the system.
+The entry point of the [attack](attack) container in our setup is a shell script that runs a couple of discovery commands similar to what a real attacker would do after hacking into the system.